pingcap/docs/tidb-binlog/tidb-binlog-faq.md

 ## TiDB fails to write to binlog and gets stuck, and `listener stopped, waiting for manual stop` appears in the log

 In TiDB v3.0.12 and earlier versions, the binlog write failure causes TiDB to report the fatal error.
-TiDB doesn't quit automatically but stop the service, which seems like getting stuck.
-You can see `listener stopped, waiting for manual stop` in the log.
+TiDB does not automatically exit but only stops the service, which seems like getting stuck.
+You can see the `listener stopped, waiting for manual stop` error in the log.

-When encountering this problem, you need to determine what causes the binlog write failure according to the specific situation.
-If it is caused by the slow writing of binlog into the downstream, you can consider scaling out Pump or increasing the timeout for writing binlog.
+You need to determine the specific causes of the binlog write failure.
+If the failure occurs because binlog is slowly written into the downstream, you can consider scaling out Pump or increasing the timeout time for writing binlog.

-In v3.0.13, TiDB optimizes this logic.
-The Binlog write failure causes transaction execution failure and returns an error, but does not get TiDB stuck.
+Since v3.0.13, the error-reporting logic is optimized.
+The binlog write failure causes transaction execution to fail and TiDB Binlog will return an error but will not get TiDB stuck.

-## TiDB writes duplicate binlog to Pump
+## TiDB writes duplicate binlogs to Pump

+This issue does not affect the downstream and replication logic.

-In the case of the failure or timeout of writing binlog, TiDB retries to write binlog to the next available Pump node until the write succeeds.
-Therefore, if writing to a Pump node is slow, causing TiDB to time out (default 15s), then TiDB determines that the writing fails and tries to write to the next Pump node.
-If the timeout Pump node is actually written successfully, the same binlog is written to multiple Pump nodes.
-When Drainer processes the binlog, it automatically de-duplicates the same binlog as the TSO, so this duplicate writing does not affect the downstream and replication logic.
+When the binlog write fails or becomes timeout, TiDB retries writing binlog to the next available Pump node until the write succeeds.
+Therefore, if the binlog write to a Pump node is slow and causes TiDB timeout (default 15s), then TiDB determines that the write fails and tries to write to the next Pump node.
+If binlog is actually successfully written to the timeout-causing Pump node, the same binlog is written to multiple Pump nodes.
+When Drainer processes the binlog, it automatically de-duplicates binlogs with the same TSO, so this duplicate write does not affect the downstream and replication logic.

 ## Reparo is interrupted during the full and incremental restore process.
-Can I use the last TSO in the log to restore replication?
+Can I use the last TSO in the log to resume replication?

 Yes.
 Reparo does not automatically enable the safe-mode when you start it.
 You need to perform the following steps manually:

 1. After Reparo is interrupted, record the last TSO in the log as `checkpoint-tso`.
-2. Modify the Reparo configuration file, set the configuration item `start-tso` to `checkpoint-tso + 1`, and set `stop-tso` to `checkpoint-tso + 80,000,000,000` (probably five minutes after the `checkpoint-tso`), and set `safe-mode` to `true`.
-Start Reparo, Reparo replicates data to `stop-tso` and then stops automatically.
+2. Modify the Reparo configuration file, set the configuration item `start-tso` to `checkpoint-tso + 1`, set `stop-tso` to `checkpoint-tso + 80,000,000,000` (approximately five minutes after the `checkpoint-tso`), and set `safe-mode` to `true`.
+Start Reparo, and Reparo replicates data to `stop-tso` and then stops automatically.
 3. After Reparo stops automatically, set `start-tso` to `checkpoint tso + 80,000,000,001`, set `stop-tso` to `0`, and set `safe-mode` to `false`.
-Start Reparo to continue replication.
+Start Reparo to resume replication.